 - What do parents/carers recollect of their communication with healthcare professionals, Registrars and funeral directors?

 - What aspects of this communication do parents perceive to be effective and ineffective?

 - Professor Jeannette Littlemore (Professor of Applied Linguistics, Department of English Language and Linguistics, University of Birmingham)

 - Dr Sarah Turner (Lecturer in Stylistics, School of Humanities, Coventry University)

-- Professor Julie Taylor (Professor of Child Protection, School of Nursing, University of Birmingham and Birmingham Women’s and Children’s NHS Foundation Trust)
+- Professor Julie Taylor (Professor of Child Protection, School of Nursing and Midwifery, University of Birmingham and Birmingham Women’s and Children’s NHS Foundation Trust)

-- Professor Annie Topping (Professor in Nursing, School of Nursing, University of Birmingham and University Hospitals Birmingham NHS Foundation Trust)
+- Professor Annie Topping (Professor in Nursing, School of Nursing and Midwifery, University of Birmingham and University Hospitals Birmingham NHS Foundation Trust)

 - Eloise Parr, Research Assistant.
 Email: E.Parr@bham.ac.uk

 Publications from the Project